robert/robert.github.com/_posts/2014-07-21-an-engineering-focussed-productivity-system.md

 ### 2.1.5 Each week

-On Monday morning, before making your Sticky for the coming day, make a note in <a href="https://evernote.com" target="_blank">Evernote</a> called "$YOUR_COMPANY WB $LAST_MONDAYS_DATE”.
+On Monday morning, before making your Sticky for the coming day, make a note in <a href="https://evernote.com" target="_blank">Evernote</a> called "$YOUR_COMPANY WB $LAST_MONDAYS_DATE".
 Copy last week’s Stickies into this note and then delete them.
 Have a quick look over them, and write a 5-line summary of how your week went and what you did.
 The results will often be illuminating, and the process helps bring shape to your weeks in the same way that the individual Stickies bring it to your days.
 Having a better picture of your high-level history makes it easier to see your overall thread, roughly how long things take in calendar time, and what the hell you actually spend your days doing.

 ### 2.2 The Spreadsheet Of Truth